Leadership

 View all articles by Marcus Rodriguez →

-AI Org Chart Starter Kit (90-Day Leadership Framework)
+AI Org Chart Starter Kit (90-Day Rollout Checklist)

-A practical, plain-text checklist to standardize your AI stack, define accountability, and implement eval-driven governance across engineering and operations in 90 days.
+A plain-text checklist for standardizing your AI stack, assigning ownership, and setting eval and audit gates across engineering and operations in 90 days.

 Download Free Resource